wso2/docs-is/en/docs/develop/writing-a-custom-local-authenticator.md

     ![Playground app](../assets/img/using-wso2-identity-server/playground-app.jpeg)
     Note that you will be directed to WSO2 Identity Server login page.

-15. Provide the username and password of the user `Alice` who is in the `photoSharingRole`.
+15. Provide the username and password of the user `Larry` who is in the `photoSharingRole`.
 You are prompted to approve the app and logged in.